What is the real termite damage repair cost in Australia, and why do some homeowners only find out after the bill is already painful?

 - Process: The building is sealed and filled with fumigant gas for 24 to 72 hours

-- Requirements: Occupants must vacate during treatment and for a period afterward
+- Requirements: Occupants must vacate during treatment and for a period afterwards

 - Advantages: Highly effective for eliminating all termites within the structure